Table of Contents

 Your fulfilment strategy should complement and support your online sales channels, especially from a technology standpoint.
-Order fulfilment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire order fulfilment process more efficiently without having to do any developer work.
+Order fulfilment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire parcel fulfilment process more efficiently without having to do any developer work.

 This means that as soon as an online order is placed on any of your sales channels, it should automatically be pushed to your fulfilment operations.
 Then it can be picked, packed, and shipped in a timely manner.

 Choosing a fulfilment service with the right inventory management software is also critical.
-You should always have full visibility into inventory quantities on hand across fulfilment locations, as well as a system in place to prevent stockouts.
+You should always have full visibility into inventory movement and quantities on hand across fulfilment locations, as well as a system in place to prevent stockouts.

 Overall, ecommerce businesses need to leverage technology that connects the upstream activities of purchasing and manufacturing to the downstream activities of sales and product demand to make more accurate purchasing and production decisions.